 Pinterest Hidden Image

-Every Christmas my mom would fill the kitchen (and sitting room!) with freshly baked cookies.
-These vegan Linzer cookies are my take on her Linzer Plaetzchen (German name) - one of my favorite Christmas cookies growing up.
+Every Christmas, my mom would fill the kitchen (and living room!) with freshly baked cookies.
+These vegan Linzer cookies are my take on her Linzer Plaetzchen (German name), which were my favorite Christmas cookie growing up.

-Linzer cookies are the biscuit form of the Linzer tart or "Linzer torte" which is an Austrian lattice pie filled with raspberries.
-They consist of raspberry or strawberry jam sandwiched between almond flour shortbread cookies and are very popular around the Christmas holidays.
+Linzer cookies are the biscuit form of the Linzer tart or "Linzer torte", which is an Austrian lattice pie filled with raspberries.
+They consist of raspberry or strawberry jam sandwiched between 2 buttery almond shortbread cookies and are very popular around the Christmas holidays.

 ingredients for linzer cookies measured out in bowls with text overlay.Pin